 Trademark Registration is governed by the Trade Marks Act of 1974, the Trade and Service Marks Regulations of 1993, and the Trade Marks (Modification and Amendment) Act of 1991.
-Trademark registration is carried out by the Intellectual Property Office which is a division of the Registry General of the Government of Bermuda.
+Trademark registration is carried out by the Intellectual Property Office of the Registry General, which is part of the Ministry of Business Development and Tourism.
 Registration of trademarks for imported foods and beverages is voluntary, but recommended.
-Registration of a trademark can be completed by anyone thru a local agent/law firm.
+Registration of a trademark can be completed by anyone through a local agent/law firm.
 Initial registrations are granted for a 7 year period and are renewable indefinitely for 14 year periods.
 U.S. suppliers interested in conducting searches of registered trademarks and/or registering their own trademarks may contact the Registry General for further information (See Appendix I).